gitter-badger/ADF-UTILS/README.md

 JDK, Maven should be installed.

-Before, you should accept license:
+You should accept the license before:
 https://www.oracle.com/webapps/maven/register/license.html

 <br/>